CoralVentures/coral_flutter/docs/bloc_patterns.md

 We use `mapEventToState` to listen for an event, switch over its eventType, and then yield new states.
 In this instance, we are adding one to the count.

+_Note: If you are familiar with Flutter Bloc, you will know that they deprecated `mapEventToState` in favor of using `on<EventName>`.
+We were unhappy with this change because it doesn't play nicely with switching over enums.
+Since we prefer using enums for our eventType, `CoralBloc` exposes the deprecated api, `mapEventToState`, and maps it correctly to `on` under the hood._

 ### Reacting to new state in the UI

-Now that we have yielded an updated CounterState, we need to listen for updates the the state in our presentation layer.
+Now that we have yielded an updated CounterState, we need to listen for the updated state in our presentation layer.
 This happens in our connector widgets.

 ```dart
 class HomeC_CounterText extends StatelessWidget {